MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-known-issues.md

 ## Previous releases

-This document also describes the known issues for the last several releases, listed below:
+This document also describes the known issues for the last several releases:

 + [Known issues for 9.0.1](#901)
 + [Known issues for 8.0.5](#805)